-- 1. The normal duration for M. Tech./M. Sc. thesis work is 2 semesters.
+- 1. The normal duration for M. Sc. thesis work is two (02) semesters.
 The thesis is to be evaluated in two stages, i.e., Stage-1 evaluation at the end of first semester of the thesis work and Stage-2 evaluation at the end of the second semester of the thesis work.
 Stage-1 and Stage-2 evaluations are termed as Interim Evaluation and Final Evaluation, respectively. - 2.
-For evaluation of each thesis, two internal examiners and an external examiner are to be appointed.
+The interim evaluation is to be done by the internal examiners and supervisor(s) of the thesis.
+For interim evaluation, the student must give an open oral presentation and submit a written report on the work carried out by him/her. - 3. (a) For final evaluation of each thesis, two internal examiners and an external examiner are to be appointed.
 The internal examiners (within the School) are nominated by the Head of School.
 The external examiner (outside the institute) is to be appointed by the Dean (Academic Affairs) from the list of the examiners recommended by the School.
 The recommended practice is that one external examiner is appointed for examination of at most six (6) theses.
-The Head of School shall send the list of external examiners to the Dean (Academic Affairs) at least two months before the final examination date. - 3.
-The interim evaluation is to be done by the internal examiners and supervisor(s) of the thesis.
-The final evaluation is to be done by a committee consisting of supervisor(s), internal examiners and the external examiner.
-The supervisor will be the coordinator for the interim and final evaluation. - 4.
-For interim evaluation, the student must give an open oral presentation and submit a written report on the work carried out by him/her.
-For the final evaluation, the student must submit a soft-bound copy of the thesis to the School at least three weeks before the date of final examination.
-The School should send the thesis to the examiners well before the final examination date. - 5.
+The Head of School shall send the list of external examiners to the Dean (Academic Affairs) at least two months before the final examination date. - (b) The final evaluation is to be done by a committee consisting of supervisor(s), internal examiners and the external examiner.
+The supervisor will be the coordinator for the interim and final evaluation. - (c) For the final evaluation, the student must submit a soft-bound copy of the thesis to the School at least three weeks before the date of final examination.
+The School should send the thesis to the examiners well before the final examination date. - 4.
 The evaluation report should be recorded by the supervisor and the examiners by filling up the prescribed evaluation forms.
-For each evaluation, the mark awarded to a student is computed as the average of the marks awarded to the student (as mentioned in the evaluation form) by the supervisor(s) and the examiners.
-In the final evaluation, the final marks awarded to a student is computed by assigning 40% weightage and 60% weightage to the average marks awarded to the student in the interim and final evaluations, respectively, and the final grade is awarded based on this final composite score of a student (as per the grading system given in the following Table).
+For each evaluation, the mark awarded to a student is computed as the average of the marks awarded to the student (as mentioned in the evaluation form) by the supervisor(s) and the examiners. - 5.
+There should be independent evaluation of Thesis Part- 1 & Part- II and the grades should be awarded accordingly. - 6.
+The final grade is awarded based on this final composite score of a student (as per the grading system given in the following Table).